-August 14, 2007 - the store roof was punctured by a metal downspout that blew across the roof.
-All of the water that had pooled up there came flooding into the store.
+August 14, 2007 – The store roof was punctured by a metal downspout that blew across the roof.
+All of the water that has pooled up there came flooding into the store.

 Late November 2007 – I had my Grand Re-opening on Thanksgiving weekend.
 I had been gradually replacing the inventory that was lost.

-2015 - I picked up another new mattress company, Posh+Lavish.
+2015 – I picked up another new mattress company, POSH+LAVISH.
 Awesome company!
-At last count, I have bought items from over eighty different companies to test my customers.
+At last count, I have bought items from over eighty different companies to tempt my customers.

-October 2016 - I hired a company that designed a new logo for me along with a new name for the store!
+October 2016 – I hired a company that designed a new logo for me along with a new name for the store!
 “Emporium Furniture & Mattress.” or “EFM”.
 They also convinced me to redo my website: www.EmporiumFurnitureAndMattress.com .

 March 2020 – I celebrated twenty-five years in business!